 - Plant-based blend: Orgain Organic Protein

-Remember, you can also purchase protein shakes and drinks.
+Also, remember that you can also purchase protein shakes and drink with EBT.

-Here are a few examples of EBT-eligible protein drinks:
+Here are a few examples of protein drinks that you can buy with EBT:

 Ensure and Boost are the most popular premixed nutrition drinks.
 You can learn more about the differences between them here.